What is genotyping?

 Genotyping will help provide information but the best way to get a breeding value is by measuring your own sheep.
 For more information about how to get involved, contact Sheep Genetics.

-MLA has more data from some breeds than others in the database.
-Therefore, the benefit of genotyping varies between breeds.
+Because we have more data from some breeds than others in the database the benefit of genotyping varies between breeds.

 MLA is working with the industry to include more breeds into the reference flock.
 Contact Sheep Genetics to discuss the suitability of your breed.